 Remove all the citrus pulp solids from the carpet by lifting away with a spoon or spatula.
 Never rub because you can make the stain larger.
 Then use a spot treatment technique.

 Dip a clean white cloth in plain cool water and saturate the citrus stained area to dilute the citric acid.
+Work from the outside edge of the stain toward the center to keep it from growing larger.
 Immediately blot away the moisture carefully with a dry clean white cloth.
 Always use a white cloth or paper towel to prevent the transfer of dye to the fabric.

 After blotting away the moisture, allow the carpet to air dry away from direct heat.
 When dry, vacuum to lift the fibers.

 Even if the spill doesn't look like a stain, don't skip the cleaning steps.
 The citric acid can bleach the carpet fibers and that can not be reversed.
 Plus, if the stain contains any sugar, darker stains can appear and actually attract more soil.

 How to Remove Citrus Juice Stains from Upholstery